-Today sees us high up on the Heavitree Range, walking along one of the Larapinta's classic sections, slowly heading towards Counts Point.
-One of the highlights along the trail, (so good that Qantas helicopted a children's choir up here!), Counts Point with its stunning views and incredible sense of space is a sensational place for a snack and some quiet, deep breathing.
-Camp tonight is at Serpentine Chalet.
+Today sees us high up on the Heavitree Range, walking along one of the Larapinta's classic sections, slowly heading towards one of the highlights along the trail, Counts Point.
+With its stunning views and incredible sense of space, it is a sensational place for a snack and some quiet, deep breathing.
+We descend from the ridge and make our way through a Mulga forest before returning to camp at Serpentine Chalet.